oskarrough/codesandnotes/content/Roughly learning Ember-js/3-syncing-the-tagwall.md

 ember g model message text:string created:date
 ```

 For the `created` we can set a default value so we don't have to save a date every time.
-Like this:
+Edit `app/message/model.js`

 ```javascript
 import DS from 'ember-data';